eshimab/eshimab.github.io/notesite/docs/quickstart.md

 3. Turn on Vacuum Pump (Pump is powered by InFlux Instrument Power)

-## Turn On InFlux
-1. Turn On Primary Power "Power Strip 1" Computer Table
-2. Turn On Instrument Power using Rocker Switch on Instrument Chassis
-      1. Turn On Sort Chamber Illumination Light
-      2. Turn On Power for the Vacuum Pump and Lasers using the Rocker Switches on the *E 107* Unit.
-The Switches are numbered:
-            1. VAC - Vacuum Pump
-            2. 488 - 488nm *Coherent* Laser
-            3. 457 - 457nm *Melles Griot* Laser
-            4. 671 - 671nm *Opto Engine* Laser

-## Turn On Lasers using the PSU on the Instrument Chassis
-1. Turn On 488nm *Coherent* Laser Power Supply Unit with the following sequence:
-      1. Power Switch
-      2. Turn Key
-      3. Use the dial to set the 488nm Laser Power Percent to 108 (as seen in the digital read-out)
-2. Turn On 457nm *Melles Griot* Laser  Power Supply Unit with the following sequence:
-      1. Power Switch
-      2. Laser Power Button
-      3. Turn Key to Enable
-3. *(Optional)* Turn On 671nm *Opto Engine* Laser Power Supply Unit
-      1. Power Switch
-      2. Use the dial to set Laser Power to **6.73?**

 ## Install Nozzle

 1. Use the Nozzle Lock-Ring to install the Nozzle
 2. Make sure there is an undamaged O-Ring neslted in the Nozzle Lock-Ring orifice
 3. Make sure the Nozzle is not obviously clogged: